ASCOMInitiative/ConformU/README.md

 # ConformU
 ConformU is a cross-platform tool to validate that Alpaca Devices and ASCOM Drivers conform to the ASCOM interface specification.
-It supersedes the original WIndows based Conform application.
+It supersedes the original Windows based Conform application.

 # Features
 * The application runs as a Blazor single page application in the user's default browser and can also be used directly from the command line without any UI.